-Notice how big brands like Apple, Dove and Skype create movements of passion that are built and powered not by influencers, but by real customers.
+Notice how big brands like Apple, Dove, and Skype create movements of passion that are built and powered not by influencers, but by real customers.

 These passion brands don’t just stimulate buzz, they ignite passions through engaging the true believers who “get” who they are and are fanatical about their brand.

-Cultural Movements are about cultural ideas on the rise (think: healthy eating, environmental awareness, negative body image etc) – they do not start with products.
+Cultural Movements are about cultural ideas on the rise (think: healthy eating, environmental awareness, negative body image, etc) – they do not start with products.
 But what is clever about them is that people will automatically “buy into” the brand by being part of its Cultural Movement.
 Products will always naturally link into a Cultural Movement if done right.
 So you won’t have any need to actually talk about products much at all, which makes it less awkward when you reach out to influencers.

 Unlike campaigns, movements are lasting and non-commercial by nature, which is why people are drawn to them.

-Yes, your current customers may score low on audience (compared to the influencers), but are off-the-charts on advocacy.
+Yes, your current customers may score low on the audience (compared to the influencers), but are off-the-charts on advocacy.